alkismavridis/eurolang/clean_arch/README.txt

 ======= cli =======
-  DEPENDS ON: ast, analyzer, parser, codegen
+  DEPENDS ON: ast, analyser, parser, codegen

   HAS:
     - Gets the input parameters from the user and makes sense of them.